speechcatcher-asr/speechcatcher-data/README.md

 You can now start the worker node with (replace 'de' with the langauge you want to transcribe):

     CUDA_VISIBLE_DEVICES=0 python3 worker.py
+    # wait for the model download to finish before starting more workers on the same machine!

 In case you have more than one GPU, simply use the CUDA_VISIBLE_DEVICES variable to assign workers to GPUs:

     CUDA_VISIBLE_DEVICES=1 python3 worker.py
-    # wait for the model download to finish before starting more workers on the same machine
     ...
     CUDA_VISIBLE_DEVICES=n python3 worker.py